Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 <summary><ins>&nbsp;<b>Arguments signature</b> - Design sketch&nbsp;</ins></summary>
 &nbsp;

-Let's put aside that long signatures are bug buddies and shall be encapsulated into classes/structs or tuples.
+Let's forget that long signatures are bug buddies and should be encapsulated into classes/structs or tuples.

-As a matter of fact, repetitive sequences of arguments occur (sometimes dictated by external tools), and ensuring the same names in order would be pleasing.
+In fact, repetitive sequences of arguments occur (sometimes dictated by external tools), and it would be pleasing to ensure the same names are used in order.

 ```csharp